dotanuki-labs/android-oss-cves-research/README.md

 # OSS Android apps and insecure dependencies

 An experiment intended to demonstrate the value you can get from [gradle-bodyguard](https://github.com/dotanuki-labs/gradle-bodyguard).
-Also, a small and independent security study about Android open-source products, by a curious Software Engineer.
+Also, a small and independent security study about Android open-source apps, by a curious Software Engineer.

 ## Goals